For sale: 1988 Toyota Land Cruiser FJ62 with a 5.3L Vortec engine swap.

 I also have a nearly new (used once) 23 Zero roof top tent.
 It is NOT included in the price of the Cruiser.
 I may not ever use it again so if you are interested, I may sell it to you separately.
 It is a good match to the Cruiser.

 The paint is in great shape with a few blemishes that I can point out if interested.

 The frame and under carriage is in great condition with very little rust and the boy is very solid.
 It is about as rust free as you are going to get in a 1988 FJ62.

 The brakes are still not where I want them but I am currently working on remedying that.

 It has been in my garage since I bought it last year.

 More info: Listing has ended.
-Search on eBay for similar 1988 Toyota Land Cruiser
+Click to search on eBay for similar 1988 Toyota Land Cruiser (Affiliate link)

 Seller's other items: the-mooseman